Unity-Technologies/ECSGalaxySample/_Documentation/code-overview.md

 * `DynamicBuffer<TraderAction>`: contains all the actions that traders can choose from.
 There is one action per captured planet, and each action stores information about how many resources this planet has compared to the other captured planets for this team.
 * `DynamicBuffer<FactoryAction>`: contains all the actions that factories can choose from.
 These is one action per ship type (because these actions represent "which ship should factories build"), and each ship type is given an importance score that depends on what type of ship this team lacks the most at the moment (among other factors).

 Once `TeamAIJob` has finished computing all these possible actions and their importances for the team, individual actors such as ships and factories will choose from these actions, with some personal bias involved.
 For example, when a fighter ship chooses an action in `FighterAIJob`, it applies a "proximity bias" to the importance score of each action.
 This means that the fighter ship will tend to favor planets that are nearby even if they're not the best-scoring planets.
 Once the fighter has a final score with personal bias for each action, it will select one action with a weighted random.
-However, note that the random used here is always obtained via `GameUtilities.GetDeterministicRandom(entity.Index)`.
-This gives us a random that is unique to this entity, but does not change from frame to frame.
-This provides stability to AI decisions, and prevents ships from picking a different action every frame.

 See Debug Views for visualizations:
 * [Fighter Actions](./debug-views.md#fighter-actions)